-Why Selena Gomez Announcing Treatment For Depression & Anxiety Is Important
+Why Selena Gomez Announcing Treatment For Depression & Anxiety So Is Important For Young Latinas

 Because the number of Latinas who are suffering from depression is appallingly high.
 Furthermore, the suicide rates among college-age Latinas are just as bad.